sirkris/Reddit.NET/docs/tutorials/cs/ELIZA/ELIZA.md

 ## Main Loop

-In the Workflow class, create a new method void method called Run with no arguments.
+In the Workflow class, create a new void method called Run with no arguments.
 Let's take a look at the code, then I'll walk you through it:

 ```c#
 public void Run()